What Gets To Be A 'Burger'? States Restrict Labels On Plant-Based Meat

 Who has a beef with this deal?
 Makers of plant-based foods, of course — like Tofurky.
 But also the American Civil Liberties Union.
 Both are in a coalition that this week sued Arkansas, arguing that the state's new label restrictions — set to go into effect this week — censor speech and play favorites with industries.
 Similar lawsuits are pending against Missouri and Mississippi.

-Those are just three of the states that have passed laws restricting meatlike labels for vegan and vegetarian alternatives — made of plants or in a lab.
+Those are just three of the states that have passed laws restricting meatlike labels for vegan and vegetarian alternatives made of plants, as well as for lab-grown meat from animal cells.
 Others include Montana, South Dakota and Wyoming.
 In addition to the meat labels, Arkansas also decreed that "rice" made of plants like cauliflower or broccoli can't be called "rice."
 And Louisiana has added protections for crawfish, shrimp and sugar.

 Lawmakers in the European Union have made similar moves.
 This year, the European Parliament's agriculture committee passed a proposal that would prevent nonmeat products from bearing labels associated with meat.